-Eighty per cent of Australians have experienced or witnessed homophobia in sport, according to the Out in the Fields study in 2015.
+Eighty percent of Australians have experienced or witnessed homophobia in sport, according to the Out in the Fields study in 2015.

 “This calendar, as part of the work we are doing at The Perth Pythons, is our contribution to making hockey a more inclusive sport,” Reid said.

-The team hope the match will promote diversity and challenge negative stereotypes about sport.
+Python’s club president Simon Thuijis said the team hope the match will promote diversity and challenge negative stereotypes about sport.

 “The message we want to get out there is that anyone can play hockey, whether it be for Australia or as an amateur.
 We want everyone to feel welcome.”

 Update: Unfortunately, even with an additional printing run, the Perth Pythons calendar sold out.